andrew/ultimate-awesome/README.md

 - [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [unity-awesome](https://github.com/NeonArray/unity-awesome) - A curated list of rad Unity resources aimed at making my life (and your life) easier.
 - [awesome-sources](https://github.com/neopsyon/awesome-sources) - Awesome list of Internet sources.
+- [awesome-style-transfer](https://github.com/neptune-t/awesome-style-transfer) - A comprehensive collection of papers and datasets on generative models and their applications in style transfer across image, text, 3D, and video domains.
 - [awesome-dh-hse](https://github.com/nevmenandr/awesome-dh-hse) - Digital Humanities publications of HSE DH MA program 👨🏻‍🎓.
 - [awesome-developer-swag](https://github.com/niklaskappler/awesome-developer-swag) - A curated list of tshirts, stickers and swags available for developers 🧑‍💻.
 - [awesome-music-for-work](https://github.com/oiwn/awesome-music-for-work) - Chill music and ambient noises to study and work.